PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Ah, mystery."

 Asarah left the kitchen with a well-ladened tray.
-She looked over to the bar and gave both of them one her smiles.
-The smile had enough wattage behind it, and she threw her hair just so, that Boltac started to rethink his position on romance.
-She was so beautiful, and strong.
-Not that he could find the words to tell her that.
-But having her always just a few steps across the street had been a comfort in ways that even know he didn't fully understand.
+She threw another high-powered smile at the stranger as she slid a steaming trencher of lamb in front of him.
+"Your dinner, sir."
+When she turned to face Boltac, the smile slipped from her face.
+The slapped the plate in front of him, and delicious, savory meat juice splattered the front of Boltac's tunic.
+She turned and walked away without saying a word.

-"The only mystery," said the Stranger, "Is why someone hasn't swept such a radiant creature off her feet."
+The stranger swallowed his first bite and sighed with true contentment.
+"The only mystery, "Is why someone does't take such a talented creature away from all this."

-The smile fell from Boltac's face like a sheet of ice falling from a castle wall.
-"In the gentle words of the virgin Priestesses of Dar, come again?"
+Boltac's eyebrows lifted and only his mouth moved as he asked, "In the gentle words of the virgin Priestesses of Dar, come again?"

 "Oh, nothing.
 It's just, such a rare creature.
 I wonder why she stays in this... squalor."